liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 they surprised me here.

 Obviously we should have also noticed this slow query earlier by using application performance monitoring.
-Back then there weren't as many good tools for this and our application never caused any trouble before though.
+Back then there weren't very many good tools for this, and our application had never caused us any problems.
+Now however, there's some great tools out there.
-Now there are more and better tools.

 So, take your trusty benchmarking tool and remember your inputs.